cupcake-recipes.com

 Storing and Reheating Tips

-Freezer Instructions: For longer storage, you can freeze the whoopie pies.
-Wrap them individually in plastic wrap and then place them in a freezer-safe bag or container.
-They can be frozen for up to 2 months.
-Thaw them in the refrigerator overnight before serving.
+Can you freeze them?
+Yes!
+Wrap each assembled whoopie pie tightly in plastic wrap, then place them all in a freezer-safe zip-top bag.
+They freeze beautifully for up to 2 months.
+Just let them thaw in the refrigerator overnight before you plan to eat them.

 Frequently Asked Questions